-Who doesn't have a handful of mason jars sitting around waiting to be put to use?
-Here's your chance to do just that by creating your own personalized snow globe using fake snow, a vintage jar and whatever whimsical figurines you can find.
-This globe uses pine trees for a more Christmas-y vibe, but you can easily replace them with woodland creatures or greenery to keep it fresh after the holidays are over.Continue to 6 of 19 below.
+Here's your chance to put your spare mason jars to good use by creating your own personalized snow globe.
+This idea from Debbiedoos via Pinterest uses fake snow, a vintage jar, and whatever whimsical figurines you like.
+This globe uses faux pine trees for a Christmas vibe, but you can easily replace them with other foliage if you want.Continue to 6 of 19 below.

 06 of 19